 Monnit wireless temperature sensors monitor the ambient temperature around the sensor.
 Monnit wireless sensors feature mounting flanges and can be attached to most surfaces using the included mounting screws or double-sided tape.

 Proper Antenna Orientation for Optimal Operation

-In order to get the best performance out of your Monnit Wireless Sensors, it is important to note proper antenna orientation and sensor positioning.
+To get the best performance out of your Monnit Wireless Sensors, it is important to note proper antenna orientation and sensor positioning.
 Antennas should all be oriented in the same direction, pointing vertically from the sensor.
-If the sensor is mounted flat on its back on a horizontal surface, you should bend the antenna as close to the sensor housing as possible giving you the most amount of antenna pointing vertical.
+If the sensor is mounted flat on its back on a horizontal surface, you should bend the antenna as close to the sensor housing as possible giving you the most amount of antenna pointing vertically.
 You should make the antenna wire as straight as possible, avoiding any kinks and curving of the wire.
-Sensors must be at least 3 ft. away from other sensors and the wireless gateway in order to function properly.
+Sensors must be at least 3 ft. away from other sensors and the wireless gateway to function properly.

 Configure the Sensor Settings in Software

 To edit a sensor’s operation settings, click on the sensor overview row to display the details view.
 Click on the “Edit” tab to access the sensor configuration panel.

 The sensor edit panel allows you to set the primary configurations for the sensor.
 Mousing over the question mark icon by each set will explain that setting.
 When you have finished making changes, press the “Save” button at the bottom of this section.

 Note: Be sure to click the “Save” button anytime you make a change to any of the sensor parameters.
 All changes made to the sensor settings will be downloaded to the sensor on the next sensor heartbeat (check-in).
 Once a change has been made and “Saved,” you will not be able to edit that sensor’s configurations again until the sensor has downloaded the new setting.